 Come up with a strategy for dealing with things you’re worried about and banish negative internal talk.
 For example, if you lose your train of thought, simply take a few deep breaths, put those shoulders back and start again.
 If people interrupt, politely but firmly say, “Can I finish, please?”.
 You’ll instantly gain the respect of the room and give yourself the opportunity to continue.
 Remember that to be valued you don’t always have to be saying things that other people agree with.

 Whether you’re an introvert or an extrovert, these are small things anyone can do.
 Think about Michele Obama, Oprah Winfrey and Nelson Mandela – we respect the ability of these speakers to command the room.
 And even President Trump – we may not like what he has to say, but he is hard to ignore, which makes him compelling.

 Becoming widely respected in your workplace isn’t just about speaking well and saying the right things.
-It’s about communicating well in both directions.
+It’s about effective communication coming from both directions.
 Take an interest in others and really pay attention to what they have to say.